 What Is a Collegiate Recovery Community?

-It’s a community of students and others in recovery and supportive of recovery from addictive disorders who can come together and help each other flourish.
+It’s a community of students and others in recovery and supportive of recovery from alcohol and/or other drug addictive disorders who can come together and help each other flourish.

 Who Are We?

-Slugs in Recovery (SIR) is an all-inclusive community for students recovering from any sort of addiction, loved ones of those with addictions, allies and anyone else who supports recovery.
+Slugs in Recovery (SIR) is an all-inclusive community for students recovering from alcohol and/or other drugs, loved ones of those with addictions, allies and anyone else who supports recovery.
 We are a diverse group, varying in ages and lengths of sobriety.
 SIR is supported by staff and faculty at the university and community members.

 Why Have a Collegiate Recovery Community?